bingyulab/boolean/doc/Week4 Report.md

 2. Modify the network structure may destroy the original network structure.
 Those four methods do not handle this case well.
     - The modification methods need to be adjusted to ensure that the original network structure is preserved.
+    - *Stimuli* represent the external signals or treatments you apply to cells to trigger biological responses. -- they don't get regulated by other molecules in experimental system, but rather initiate the cellular responses you want to study.
+    - *Inhibitors* are pharmaceutical compounds or experimental treatments that block specific proteins or pathways.
+Inhibitors can serve as both regular network components and as targets for inhibitory drugs.
+The crucial insight here is that when we apply an inhibitor, we're not creating a negative regulatory relationship in the network structure itself.
+Instead, we're experimentally blocking that protein's normal function.
+The network topology remains the same, but the experimental conditions change how the network behaves.
+    - *Readouts* are the molecular measurements you take to assess cellular responses.
+These represent the endpoints of your experiment - the proteins whose activity or abundance you measure to determine whether your treatments had the expected effects.
+Some molecules can serve multiple roles: "p38" appears in both your inhibitors list and your readouts list, meaning it's both a target for experimental manipulation and a measured endpoint.
+       ```r
+       change_PCT, stimuli, inhabitors, readout, nodes, relations
+       #rel_modified = change_PCT * # relations,
+       modified_rel = sample(1:length(relations), size = rel_modified, replace = False)
+       for rel in modified_rel:
+           unconnected_tgt = [relation$tgt for relation in relations if relation$src == rel$src]
+           unconnected_src = [relation$src for relation in relations if relation$tgt == rel$tgt]
+           if rel$src in stimuli:
+              pool = nodes - stimuli - unconnected_tgt
+              tgt = random.choice(pool)
+           elif rel$src in inhabitors:
+              # For inhibitors, we can either change target or remove the relation
+              modification_choice = random.choice(['change_target', 'flip_sign'])
+              if modification_choice == 'change_target':
+                     possible_targets = [node for node in nodes if node != rel.src]
+                     rel.tgt = random.choice(possible_targets)
+              else:
+                     # Flip the sign of inhibition (if your relations have signs)
+                     rel.sign = toggle_relation_sign(rel)
+           elif rel$src in readout:
+              # Readouts can be either source or target - change target
+              possible_targets = [node for node in nodes if node != rel.src]
+              rel.tgt = random.choice(possible_targets)
+           else:
+              # For general nodes, we have several modification options
+              modification_type = random.choice(['change_target', 'change_source', 'flip_direction', 'flip_sign', 'flip_sign_and_direction'])

+              if modification_type == 'change_target':
+                     # Keep same source, change target
+                     possible_targets = nodes - stimuli - unconnected_tgt
+                     rel.tgt = random.choice(possible_targets)

+              elif modification_type == 'change_source':
+                     # Keep same target, change source
+                     possible_sources = nodes - stimuli - unconnected_src
+                     rel.src = random.choice(possible_sources)

+              elif modification_type == 'flip_direction':
+                     # Swap source and target
+                     rel.src, rel.tgt = rel.tgt, rel.src

+              elif modification_type == 'flip_sign':
+                     # Change activation to inhibition or vice versa

+                     rel$src, rel$tgt = !(rel$src, rel$tgt)
+              elif modification_type == 'flip_sign_and_direction':
+                     # Change activation to inhibition and swap source and target
+                     rel$src, rel$tgt = !(rel$src, rel$tgt)
+       ```

 3. Parameter tuning for the optimization algorithms.
 The parameters are not well tuned yet, which may lead to suboptimal results.
 Next step is using `GridSearchCV`/`RandomSearch` to find the best parameters.
 The question is which metrics to use for evaluation.
     - As the text in first paragraph, there is a gap between the MSE and the difference between the attractors.
 They measure different things.